Temasys/temasys.github.io/_posts/2014-08-08-Getting_started_with_WebRTC_and_SkylinkJS.markdown

 {% highlight javascript %}
 skylink.init({
-  apiKey: 'Your API key',
+  apiKey: 'Your App key',
   defaultRoom: 'Pick a room name'
 });
 {% endhighlight %}
-By calling *[init](http://cdn.temasys.com.sg/skylink/skylinkjs/latest/doc/classes/Skylink.html#method_init)* SkylinkJS starts establishing a signaling connection with our servers and requires your API key as a parameter.
+By calling *[init](http://cdn.temasys.com.sg/skylink/skylinkjs/latest/doc/classes/Skylink.html#method_init)* SkylinkJS starts establishing a signaling connection with our servers and requires your App key as a parameter.
 This connection introduces new peers and sends control messages as required for the connection and handshake process between peers.
 You can also pass a *defaultRoom* parameter.

 {% highlight javascript %}
 skylink.joinRoom({